TomNuttall/aws-loadbalancer-demo/README.md

 Demo Project to explore setting up an EC2 workflow with Auto Scaling, Application Load Balancing and Code Deploy.

-Uses a Simple Express App for testing
+Uses a Simple Express App for testing.

 ## Architecture Diagram